-- Rouge from the Sonic the Hedgehog series qualify.
+- Rouge from the Sonic The Hedgehog series is a downplayed example.
 She is considered to be the Ms. Fanservice of the series and happens to be a vain, sassy, and manipulative jewel thief, although she's nowhere near evil.

 - Vega from Street Fighter due to his handsome face with a psychotic killer's mind.